muhammedkhairy/Store-Front-Backend/README.md

 ### Compiling code and run tests

 - `yarn startTests` will tiger the command `rimraf dist && npx tsc && jasmine` which will delete dist folder then compile the TypeScript code into newly created test folder then run unit tests on the files.
-- This script is modified by a way to run database tests on a test database to not touch the original database.`"startTests": "rimraf dist && set NODE_ENV=test && db-migrate up test && npx tsc && jasmine && db-migrate reset"`
+- This script is modified by a way to run database tests on a test database to not touch the original database.`"startTests": "rimraf dist && set NODE_ENV=test&& db-migrate up test && npx tsc && jasmine && db-migrate reset"`

   1. `"rimraf dist"`: This command deletes the "dist" directory, where the compiled TypeScript files are stored.